OpeningDETAIL/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

->By using hourly rates, opposed to lump sum, we have found this to be a win-win for both parties.
-OpeningDetail is given a little more safeguard against potential [scope creep](https://en.wikipedia.org/wiki/Scope_creep) and the client can realize more economical fees if they are able to make decisions quicker and more consistently--moving the design of the project along quicker.
+>We have found using hourly rates, opposed to lump sums, are win-win for both parties.
+OpeningDETAIL has a little more safeguard against potential [scope creep](https://en.wikipedia.org/wiki/Scope_creep) and the client can realize more economical fees if they are able to make decisions quicker and more consistently--moving the design of the project along quicker.
 >
 >In addition, clients are able to adjust, on the fly, what types of services they might or might not need as the project unfolds.
 >
->Also, since OpeningDETAIL invoices every two weeks, our clients are able to judge, on a more frequent basis, how efficient our services are.
+>Also, since OpeningDETAIL invoices every two weeks, [our client] is able to judge, on a more frequent basis, how efficient our services are.

 ---